srgk26/EasyPlotting.jl/README.md

 This fetches the latest updates into your local system.
 Then simply use the package as per normal.

-***Linux usage***
+## Linux Usage

 Linux users, please refrain from installing Julia with your respective package managers.
-Julia compiled from source produces build error (for the 'Arpack' dependency) when building this easyplotting.jl package, which affects other downstream processes.
+Julia compiled from source using your package manager produces build error (for the 'Arpack' dependency) when building this easyplotting.jl package, which affects other downstream processes.
 Instead:

-1. Install the 'Generic Linux Binaries for x86' official package.
+1. Install the 'Generic Linux Binaries for x86' official package from https://julialang.org/downloads/.
 2. Create a symbolic link of the downloaded julia binary inside the `/usr/local/bin` folder.
 Assuming you have extracted the Tarballs into your home folder (i.e. `$HOME`), copy and paste in the terminal:

 ```